manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 overhead.

-This is particularly interesting considering that most mobile users are consumers only (eg. linear video distribution, or large scale video conferencing where we typically have few presenters and most users are simply consumers).
+This is particularly interesting considering that most mobile users are consumers only (e.g. linear video distribution, or large scale video conferencing where we typically have few presenters and most users are simply consumers).

-Another aspect of using the unifying hICN architecture in replacement of the traditional tunnel-based mobile core is that it remove the need to maintain state for consumers and producers which are not mobile (eg. iOT sensors), or not currently moving.
+Another aspect of using the unifying hICN architecture in replacement of the traditional tunnel-based mobile core is that it removes the need to maintain state for consumers and producers which are not mobile (eg. IoT sensors), or not currently moving.